Angelina Jolie Dismisses ‘Exhausted’ Brother As Nanny Manager

-Angelina Jolie has reportedly asked his brother James Haven to step down from being the supervisor of her kids’ six nannies upon seeing that the job is taking its toll on him.
-When Angelina and Brad Pitt decided to part ways in September 2016, the Girl, Interrupted actress asked James to manage the family’s team of nannies.
+Angelina Jolie has reportedly asked his brother, James Haven, to step down from being the supervisor of her kids’ six nannies upon seeing that the job is taking its toll on him.
+When Angelina and Brad Pitt decided to part ways in September, 2016, the Girl, Interrupted actress asked James to manage the family’s team of nannies.

 It was also James who accompanied Angelina to Cambodia where she promoted her Netflix program, First They Killed My Father, with the family in tow.
-However, as reported by Grazia via Belfast Telegraph, Angelina “quietly dismissed” her brother out of worry.
+However, as reported by Belfast Telegraph, Angelina “quietly dismissed” her brother out of worry.

 “Things haven’t been easy with Brad and Angelina’s divorce, and James has done more than his fair share helping out while the family goes through a major upheaval.
 But he’s done.
 He’s loved spending so much time with his nieces and nephews, but it’s hard work and he’s absolutely shattered.”